Keanu Vs. Liam Vs. Denzel: Declaring A Revenge Movie Champion

 - Pointless debates.

 And so, this: Let’s discuss and declare a champion in this genre.
 There are a ton of options, really, but I’ve narrowed it down to three choices, because otherwise we’d be here forever and because this is my idea, whatever, leave me alone.
 Our options: Keanu Reeves, Liam Neeson, and Denzel Washington.
 All legends in the field, some for quantity, some for quality, some for both.
 Below, please find the case for each of them, followed by my chosen winner.
-If you disagree, feel free to retrieve your hidden supply of weapons and weapons and come for me.
+If you disagree, feel free to retrieve your hidden supply of weapons and come for me.
 It’s the only fair way to settle things.

 (Please do not do this.)